Banyutong/deep_learning_hands_on/Session_4.md

 ## Introduction

 In this fourth session, we'll explore Long Short-Term Memory (LSTM) Networks, a type of recurrent neural network (RNN) well-suited for sequence-based problems.
 We'll use a simple time series dataset to predict future values based on past observations.
+The theoretical part of the LSTM can be found in MIT course Lecture 2.
+Please refer to http://introtodeeplearning.com/ for more in depth understanding.
 ---

 ## Dataset Preparation